 The most famous baklava shop of the city, Karaköy Güllüoğlu, is located on Karaköy shore.
 Güllüoğlu is a common visiting point by people who enjoy traditional Turkish deserts.

 Further Recommended Reading:

-Istanbul Golden Horn Blog Post By Serhat Engul
+Istanbul Golden Horn bridges, neighborhoods, hotels blog post By Serhat Engul